Quayson97/Restoring-the-lifeblood-of-Maji-Ndogo/README.md

 # Restoring-the-lifeblood-of-Maji-Ndogo

 ## Project Overview
 This project analyzes **water accessibility and crisis** in Maji Ndogo using SQL.
-It explores key factors affecting water distribution and identifies solutions to improve access.
+It explores key factors affecting water distribution and Insights.

 ## Dataset Information
 - **Key Attributes (Tables)**